pyclashbot/pymemuc/docs/pymemuc.md

 **Raises**:

-- `PyMemucError` - an error if neither a vm index or a vm name is specified
+- `PyMemucIndexError` - an error if neither a vm index or a vm name is specified

 **Returns**:

-tuple[int, str]: the return code and the output of the command.
+- `list[str]` - the list of packages installed on the VM

 <a id="pymemuc.__main__.PyMemuc.set_accelerometer_vm"></a>